misha-met/Bulk-Domain-Checker-UI/README.md

 The `check_domains.py` script contains the core logic:

 1. It takes a domain and first tries `HTTPS GET`, then `HTTP GET` (without following redirects).
-2. If a status code < 400 (Success or Redirect) is received, the domain is marked as **Online/Taken**.
+2. If a status code < 400 (Success or Redirect) is received, the domain is marked as **Online**.
 3. If HTTP checks fail, it attempts a direct TCP connection to the host on port 443, then port 80.
-Success marks it as **Online/Taken**.
+Success marks it as **Online**.
 4. If TCP checks fail, it attempts DNS resolution.
-Success marks it as **Online/Taken** (with a note that only DNS resolved).
+Success marks it as **Online** (with a note that only DNS resolved).
-5. If all checks fail, the domain is marked as **Offline/Available**, reporting the last known error.
+5. If all checks fail, the domain is marked as **Offline**, reporting the last known error.

 The `app.py` provides a Flask web interface that calls the checking logic via `run_stream` (an async generator) and streams results back to the browser using a background thread and queue mechanism compatible with Flask/Uvicorn.